 - Pasta: Pasta is very cheap, cooks quickly and is loaded with carbohydrates.
 Just be sure to purchase some accompanying pasta sauce if you put this in your prepper pantry.

-- Flour: White or wheat flour can be used in a huge number of ways and is available in any store.
+- Flour: White or wheat flour is worth storing long term as it can be used in a huge number of ways and is available in any store.